How to simulate quantum dynamics subject to noise with graphs

 )

-# Use the unitary to evolve the initial state into the final state.
+# Use the unitaries to evolve the initial state.

 final_states = unitaries @ initial_state